 Thailand is a great choice for international study due to famous Thai people’s friendliness and hospitality and the country’s rich culture and economic development.
 With a fascinating combination of tradition and modernism, and exotic scenery, Thailand welcomes more than 20,000 international students each year.

+If you're looking to study at a university in Thailand, you will find a variety of study choices, known for their academic excellence and vibrant cultural experiences.
 Find the best information about what it’s like to study in Bangkok, including degree course offers, career opportunities, student life, living costs, and more.

 Tertiary education in Thailand is offered at universities, institutes of technology (known as the Rajamangala Institute), vocational and technical colleges, teachers colleges (known as the Rajabhat Institute), and other professional colleges such as nursing colleges, and police and military academies.